Causes and risk factors of Non-Hodgkin lymphoma (NHL)

 Doctors do not know exactly what causes non-Hodgkin lymphoma.
 But some things may increase your risk of developing it.
 These are called risk factors.

-It is important to remember that having these risk factors does not mean you will get lymphoma.
+Having these risk factors does not mean you will get lymphoma.
 Many people affected by lymphoma do not have any risk factors.

 Most people who have had these infections will not develop lymphoma.

 Lymphoma is not infectious and cannot be passed on to other people.

-Conditions such as HIV can weaken the immune system.
-Drugs called immunosuppressants also cause this.
-Some people need this type of drug after an organ transplant or to treat auto-immune disease.
+Drugs called immunosuppressants can also weaken the immune system.
+Some people need these drugs after an organ transplant or to treat auto-immune disease.

 - rheumatoid arthritis

 Doctors do not fully understand why these diseases increase the risk of developing lymphoma.
 It may be because of the diseases themselves, or the treatments used to control them.

 NHL is slightly more common in people who have had cancer before.
 This may be because of the cancer or because of the cancer treatments.
 Radiotherapy and some chemotherapy drugs can increase the risk of developing NHL many years later.
 But the risk is small compared to the benefit of having the treatment.